iesahin/xvc/README.md

 $ xvc file bring my-data/ --from my-remote
 ```

-(Note that, you don't have to reconfigure the storage but you need to have valid credentials to access the data.
+You don't have to reconfigure the storage after cloning, but you need to have valid credentials as environment variables
+to access the storage.
-Xvc doesn't store any credentials.)
+Xvc doesn't store any credentials.

 If you have commands that depend on data or code elements, you can configure a pipeline.